 (6) The following minimum benefits standards apply to lump-sum indemnity coverage of any specified disease:

-(a) These coverages must pay indemnity benefits on behalf of insured persons of a specifically named disease or diseases.
+(a) These coverages must pay indemnity benefits on behalf of insured persons for a specifically named disease or diseases.
 The benefits are payable as a fixed, one-time payment made within thirty (30) days of submission to the insurer of proof of diagnosis of the specified disease.
 Dollar benefits shall be offered for sale only in even increments of $[X].

 Drafting Note: Policies that offer extremely high dollar benefits may induce fraud and concealment on the part of applicants for coverage.
 The commissioner should avoid approving these policies in light of the fact that these policies are not intended to be comprehensive coverage and are not intended to be sold as such.
 Policies offering extremely low dollar amounts, however, may offer illusory coverage that may not be understood by consumers.
 State insurance regulators can address this issue by requiring that this coverage is not offered, marketed, or sold as a substitute for, or alternative to, comprehensive major medical coverage, and requiring the use of disclosures that this coverage is supplementary coverage.

-(b) Where coverage is advertised or otherwise represented to offer generic coverage of a disease or diseases, the same dollar amounts shall be payable regardless of the particular subtype of the disease with one exception.
-In the case of clearly identifiable subtypes with significantly lower treatments costs, lesser amounts may be payable so long as the policy clearly differentiates that subtype and its benefits.
+(b) Where coverage is advertised or otherwise represented to offer generic coverage of a disease or diseases, the same dollar amounts shall be payable regardless of the particular subtype of the disease unless there are clearly identifiable subtypes with significantly lower treatment costs, in which case lesser amounts may only be payable if the policy clearly differentiates that subtype and its reduced benefits.

 Drafting Note: The purpose of requiring equal coverage for all subtypes of a specified disease is to ensure that specified disease policies actually provide what people reasonably expect them to.
 In approving skin cancer or other exceptions, commissioners should consider whether a specified disease policy might mislead if it treats a subtype of a disease differently from the rest of the specified disease.